Review for Religious: the Journal

 - The following of Christ set forth in the Gospels

 - Faithfully holding to the characteristics, spirituality, and work of the foundational charism

 - Sharing in the life of the Church

 - Promoting knowledge of the social conditions of the times and needs of the Church, and

 - Union with God through the profession of the evangelical counsels.

-Through its focus on these topics, the Review will be a place where religious life will be examined, reflected upon, and discussed.
-These discussion aim to foster Catholic religious life and its ongoing renewal.
+Through its focus on these topics, the Review is a place where religious life is examined, reflected upon, and discussed.
+These discussions aim to foster Catholic religious life and its ongoing renewal.